aws-samples/sagemaker-studio-foundation-models/README.md

 - Deploy a Llama 2 model from SageMaker Studio
 - Learn to build a chatbot using Llama 2 on Studio
 - Learn to Prompt Engineer a Model
-- Fine-tune a model with custom dataset on GPU/Trainium based instances
+- Fine-tune a model with custom dataset on GPU/Trainium instances
+- Deploy a fine-tuned model to NVIDIA/Inferentia instances for inference

 ## Security